mcitomi/discord-ai-chat-bot/README.md

 }
 ```

+## 📁 (Slash) Commands
+- /reset : This deletes the history log file, so all previous conversations are deleted from the bot's memory.
+REQUIRES ADMINISTRATOR DISCORD PERM.
+- /info : Displays the logfile size, discord response time, uptime, and gemini api response latency.

 ## 📝 About
 The program will create a log.txt in the main folder, where all previous conversations are stored.
 The bot will load these after each restart and pass them to the AI ​​model as message history.